clemcrafts/trumid/README.md

 ## b.
 Strengths

-### 1. The Application is Leveraging Docker
+### 1. The Application is Using the Docker technology

-The application capitalizes on Docker, encapsulating parts of the application for better control even as it currently operates primarily through docker-compose.
-It potentially opens the door for more complex orchestration solutions as the application grows and its needs become more scalable.
+The application's deployment strategy involves the use of Docker, ensuring that it runs within a container instead of being directly installed on the servers.

+This is not ideal and come with some red flags (like using docker-compose in production) but is a first step towards better containerization and orchestration as the OS, the libraries and the services are encapsulated in a full controlled image.

-### 2. Multiple containers share the processing and pre-processing load
+### 2. Horizontal Scaling for Processors and Pre-Processors

-Using multiple containers of the same service to distribute the (pre-)processing workload enhances efficiency but also lays the groundwork for potential horizontal auto-scaling later: auto-scaling would be ensuring that the platform can adjust to varying data demands.
+The system employs horizontal scaling for both processors and pre-processors, indicating an architecture designed to manage an increasing workload by adding more processes to the mix.

+This setup allows for the efficient preparation of data and calculation of forecasts, marking the onset of horizontal scaling.
+By distributing tasks across multiple processes, the system can handle larger volumes of data more effectively, laying the groundwork for scalable growth.

-### 3. The application is using a performant distributed message bus
+### 3. The Application Uses a Highly Efficient Message Bus

-The application is using Kafka which is a very good choice for a real-time weather forecasting platform offering high throughput, fault tolerance and great scalability.
+The application utilizes Kafka as its message bus, an excellent selection for a real-time weather forecasting platform.
+Kafka's strengths in providing high throughput, fault tolerance, and significant scalability align well with the demands of processing and distributing real-time weather data efficiently.
+This technology choice underscores the platform's commitment to robust and reliable data handling capabilities.

 ### 4. Simplicity of Deployment and Maintenance
 A single virtual machine model simplifies the operational aspect of the application.
 It avoids the complexities associated with synchronizing multiple services across different servers or clusters.